tritemio/FRETBursts/README.md

 Despite the broad diffusion of smFRET experiments on freely diffusing molecules, before FRETBursts, no complete smFRET burst analysis software was freely available on internet.
 Each group have re-implemented the analysis in-house with little or no code sharing.
-This situation is clearly sub-optimal either because all the advances in the burst analysis are not readily available to a wide public of smFRET users and because subtle differences in implementation make the comparison of experiments performed by different groups problematic.
+This is clearly sub-optimal either because specific advances in the burst analysis are not readily available to a wide public of smFRET users and because subtle differences in implementation make the comparison of experiments performed by different groups problematic.